10 Famous Belgian Foods You Have to Try in Belgium

 3. Belgian Fries (Frites)

-Belgian fries, or frites, are famous for their special double-frying method.
+Belgian fries, or frites, are a famous food for their special double-frying method.
 This technique ensures that the fries have a crispy outside and a soft, fluffy inside.
 Here’s how it works:

-Fries are deeply rooted in Belgian culture and are often enjoyed as a popular street food snack.
+Fries are deeply rooted in Belgian culture and are often enjoyed as a popular street food snack, usually served with a variety of sauces.
 They’re typically served in paper cones and paired with various dipping sauces.
 Some of the most popular sauces include:

-These flavorful sauces elevate the humble fry into a gourmet delight, making them an integral part of Belgian culinary traditions.
+These flavorful sauces elevate the humble fry into a gourmet delight, making them an integral part of Belgium food culinary traditions.

 Did You Know?
 Street vendors, known as frietkoten or fritures, can be found throughout Belgium, each offering their own unique version of this iconic snack.